 What Is the Law on Brass Knuckles?
 Punishment?
 Defenses?

 Some people like to use brass knuckles as a paperweight or as a belt buckle, but one should avoid doing so if the belt buckle can function as brass knuckles by one simply unhooking the buckle from the belt.
+Many such belt buckles in the form of brass knuckles are the perfect size to be function and do indeed unhook from the belt for dual use as a punch enhancer.

 Merely having such knuckles when the possession is as a weapon in any way is illegal under Penal Code § 21810.
 It is also illegal to sell or manufacture brass knuckles.
 As part of the Realignment Act of 2012, all the weapons listed as illegal (including brass knuckles) under Penal Code § 12020, et. seq., were given their own new code section.
 For example, Penal Code § 12022(a)(1) addressing brass knuckles, was renumbered as Penal Code § 21810.